 Enter through the “bakery” facade, pass the dry aged meat cooler, and be transported into the steakhouse.
 This steakhouse isn’t scheduled to open until Spring 2020, but is expected to be a one-of-a-kind destination.
 The entire restaurant boasts a variety of atmospheres, including the main bar, patio dining, the main room, three private dining rooms, and a raw bar.

 Fancy a drink?
 As much as we love the free drinks in the casino and walking around with our yard drinks, Las Vegas is home to a number of unique bars ranging from classy to fun.
 Be prepared to either start or end your night in one of these three upcoming bars coming to Las Vegas in early 2020, and be ready to be impressed.

 Located in Downtown Summerlin, Wolfgang Puck Bar & Grill will become Wolfgang Puck Players Locker in early 2020.
 The renovation will consist of a floor-to-ceiling display of 100+ custom glass lockers, an expansive bar area, a private dining room, and two outdoor patios.
-Vegas Golden Knights players Alex Tuch, William Karlsson, and Deryk Engelland, Reilly Smith, and Sean Theordore teamed up with Puck on this restaurant to continue to serve the family-friendly community.
+Vegas Golden Knights players Alex Tuch, William Karlsson, and Deryk Engelland, Reilly Smith, and Shea Theordore teamed up with Puck on this restaurant to continue to serve the family-friendly community.

 Source: Kamu Ultra Karaoke

 Kamu Ultra Karaoke will finally open at the Grand Canal Shoppes in February 2020.
 As guests wander into Kamu, they are greeted by a digital water curtain with thousands of water droplets released in patterns using recyclable falling water.